 Enviropass is here to assist you with your RoHS testing towards product environmental compliance worldwide

 RoHS is an acronym that stands for Restriction of Hazardous Substances.
-The long version of Europe RoHS is the Restriction of the use of certain hazardous substances.
+The long version of RoHS is the Restriction of the use of certain hazardous substances.

 Every RoHS regulation aims at restricting the use of hazardous substances contained in electrical and electronic equipment, to better protect the environment and human health.
 As a result, the waste of electrical and electronic equipment (WEEE) becomes easier to recycle and less harmful.